• Home

 This beautiful Christmas book is a great way to explore math and science!
 Learn about growing trees, as well as working with large numbers with this fun and FREE printable game!

-{Click HERE to get your free Christmas Tree Farm Math Game!}
+{Click HERE to go my shop to grab your FREE Christmas Tree Farm Math Game!}

 I hope you find this book and resource to be a fun and festive way to learn and apply math!
 And if you have any other ideas for ways to learn with this story, share in the comments! 🙂